What we learned from Pete Carroll on Monday: Russell Wilson is off to his best start ever

 As the weeks grow, he could play more.
 But Carroll marveled that Willson was able to do as much as he did after having just rejoined the Seahawks on Tuesday night.

-Willson made the snaps count, with two receptions for 26 yards, while his special teams roles included working on the end of the line of the punt team, helping solidify a unit that had had one notable breakdown that helped turn the game the week before.
+Willson made his snaps count, with two receptions for 26 yards, while his special-teams roles included working on the end of the line of the punt team, helping solidify a unit that had had one notable breakdown that helped turn the game the week before.

 “He didn’t skip a beat in terms of the installation of the game plan,’’ Carroll said, adding the Seahawks were “very fortunate’’ they were able to get Willson to replace the traded Nick Vannett.